Managing your AlwaysOn Keywords

 AlwaysOn Keyword Strategy

-Any keyword phrase that ranks at the top of the search results page receives 100% exposure to searchers using that keyword phrase ensuring brand exposure and increase opportunity for engagement.
+Any keyword phrase that ranks at the top of the search results page receives 100% exposure to searchers using that keyword phrase, ensuring brand exposure and increasing the opportunity for engagement.

-The AlwaysOn Strategy is to put in place a set of activities and management systems to ensure the optimization changes necessary tor critical content pages, for their related keywords, are represented ?above the fold,? in the search results.
+The AlwaysOn Strategy is to implement a set of activities and management systems to ensure the optimization changes necessary to ensure critical content pages for their related keywords are represented above the fold in the search results.

 AlwaysOn Goals and KPI’s

-Brands will be required to achieve and maintain a Top 3 organic search position in their market’s dominant search engine for any designated AlwaysOn keyword.
-For any AlwaysOn keyword where a top 3 position is not achieved, the brand is required to engage paid search to for a minimum of 80% of the search volume until the Top 3 position is achieved.
+Brands must achieve and maintain a Top 3 organic search position in their market’s dominant search engine for any designated AlwaysOn keyword.
+For any AlwaysOn keyword where a top 3 position is not achieved, the brand must engage paid search to for a minimum of 80% of the search volume until the Top 3 position is achieved.

 1. AlwaysOn Keyword Clusters will achieve a Top 3 Position in Organic Search

-3. Keywords not in Top 3 will purchase 80% share of voice in PPC
+3. Keywords not in the Top 3 will purchase 80% share of voice in PPC

 Business Value of AlwaysOn Keywords

-1. Significant Impact on Sales – these words, if they did not have proper representation in the Search Results would reduce traffic and the associated online sales for these products.
-As I wrote in 2012, about a company that lost 7 always on keywords and the cost to replace them with Paid Search traffic was over $2.8 million. http://whunt.com/the-cost-of-not-ranking-organically
+1. Significant Impact on Sales – if they did not have proper representation in the Search Results, these words would reduce traffic and the associated online sales for these products.
+As I wrote in 2012 about a company that lost 7 always on keywords, and the cost to replace them with Paid Search traffic was over $2.8 million. http://whunt.com/the-cost-of-not-ranking-organically

 2. Significant Impact on Brand Perceptions – You can argue if you are market leader in a product or service and you don?t rank people may have a negative perception of the brand or not even be aware of your brand and never add it to their consideration set.